 Season 7 of Thrones has been widely praised for its accelerated pace, bevy of long-awaited meetings, and finally doing something with those dragons, but one complaint from every section of the fanbase - be you a casual watcher constantly having to cross-reference with one of the many lore wikis or a decade-worn fan who can recite the entire of The World of Ice & Fire - is that the show has completely lost its sense of place.
 The land of Westeros has been well detailed in previous seasons and George R.R.
 Martin's books, yet despite shoving maps in our faces at every turn (Dany plots her war on one in Dragonstone while Cersei spends most of her scenes on a giant painted layout) to remind us of that fact, the show constantly breaks its rules.

-In the first four episodes of the penultimate season alone we’ve had so many cases of rushed travel or conflicted timelines it can only be clearly represented visually.
-Below is a map of Westeros and the various geography-breaking turns from the first four episodes of Season 7:
+In the first four episodes of the penultimate season alone we've had so many cases of rushed travel or conflicted timelines it can only be clearly represented visually.
+Below is a map of Game of Thrones' Westeros and the various geography-breaking turns from the first four episodes of Season 7:

 Gray: Jon Snow travels to Dragonstone from Winterfell via White Harbor in a negligible time gap between epsiodes.

 Blue: Arya spends two episodes going from The Twins to the Crossroads (short arrow), then the same time going from the Crossroads to Winterfell (long arrow).

 Brown: The Unsullied sailed from Dragonstone to Casterly Rock.

 Green: At the same time as Euron sailed a similar, path-crossing route from King's Landing, (both in seemingly no time at all).